tiktikiv/tiktikiv/README.md

 - 👋 Hi, I’m Muhammad Ivani or u can mention @tiktikiv
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Machine Learning, Data Science and Data analyst
 - 🌱 I’m currently learning Mathematics and Machine Learning
 - 💞️ I’m looking to collaborate on some project on big data or machine learning
 - 📫 How to reach me https://www.linkedin.com/in/muhivani/